Google Translate Disclaimer

 1. What's New

-Taxpayers who are not yet IRIS users, are encouraged to create a user account.
-A pre-requisite to becoming an IRIS user is the creation of a Security Administrator (SA) account.
+Taxpayers without an IRIS account are encouraged to create one, as the Ministry of Energy and Resources is transitioning MRT invoicing to a paperless delivery.
+IRIS users must register for a Security Administrator (SA) account.
 This account provides individuals with permission to act on behalf of a corporation or an individual taxpayer.
-Please click on the embedded links, to download the SA Application form of your choice:
+Please click on the following embedded links, to download the SA application form of your choice:

-Please complete and return the form to the address noted thereon.
+Please complete and return the form to the address noted on the form.

-For further details regarding the role of a Security Administrator, read the Security Administrator Role and Responsibilities Information Circular.
+For further details regarding the role of an SA, read the Security Administrator Role and Responsibilities Information Circular.

 Top